eslamfayad/terasic-de10-nano-kit/code-samples/accelerometer/readme.md

 * UPM

 UPM is a sensor library that provides software drivers for a wide variety of commonly used sensors including the DE10-nano's on-board accelerometer.
 These software drivers interact with the underlying hardware platform through calls to MRAA APIs.
-In this tutorial, the UPM library is used to read data from the board's built-in 3-axis digital accelerometer, the ADXL345 from Analog Devices.
+In this tutorial, the UPM library is used to read data from the board's built-in 3-axis digital accelerometer, the ADXL345 from Analog Devices\*.

 **Note**: MRAA and UPM come pre-installed on the default DE10-Nano microSD card image.